The Path (Show of Hands album): Background

 Show of Hands entered the 2000s by recording an album of cover versions, Covers (2000), which presented a stripped down sound with no overdubs or multitracking.
 They followed this their second concert at the Royal Albert Hall which was filmed for their VHS concert film The Big Gig (2001), which itself was followed by their ninth studio album, Cold Frontier (2001), which was co-produced between the duo and Mick Dolan, engineer for Steve Winwood.
 Critical praise greeted both releases, and the duo embarked on The Cold Frontier Tour in November 2001, where they played a great deal of unreleased or "rare" material.
 The band's live album Cold Cuts (2002), which was drawn from material from the tour, was released to positive reviews.
 The duo began writing for what they planned to be their next album.

 Meanwhile, The Countryside Agency were looking to celebrate the silver jubilee (25th anniversary) of the South West Coast Path, a National Trail that remains the longest waymarked long-distance footpath (and one of the longest in the UK).
 It stretches for 630 mi, running from Minehead in Somerset, along the coasts of Devon and Cornwall, to Poole Harbour in Dorset.
 It is also one of the more challenging trails as it rises and falls with every river mouth, and its total height climbed has been calculated to be 114,931 ft (35,031 m), almost four times the height of Mount Everest.
 It has been voted "Britain's Best Walking Route" twice in a row by readers of the Ramblers Walk magazine, and regularly features in lists of the world's best walks.

 The South West Coast Path Association formed in 1973, and after being constructed over five years, the path was opened in 1978.
 To celebrate the silver jubilee of the association in 1998, they set up a fund to raise money for markers at Minehead and South Haven Point, and erected "Path Markers" on the path at Minehead in 2001 and South Haven Point in 2002.
 To celebrate the silver jubilee of the path's opening, Show of Hands, who had begun work on their tenth album Country Life, were asked by The South West Coast Path Association to create an album of music celebrating the path and the sites that it visits.
-Show of Hands are from Devon, the only English country to have two coastlines, and the South West Coast Path crosses both of them.
+Show of Hands are from Devon, the only English county to have two coastlines, and the South West Coast Path crosses both of them.
 As such, it became a local project for the duo.
 The duo changed their focus from Country Life to the album concerning the coast path's silver jubilee.
 As different parts of the path are owned by different charities and organisations, namely The National Trust, English Heritage and The Countryside Agency, the album would also be endorsed by those organisations.
 The duo named the album simply The Path, after the path.